 - 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
-In the Administration page, under Database Vault Components, click Factors.

-The Factors page appears.

-- 3. Select the Show Oracle defined Factors check box to display the default factors. - 4.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - In the Administration page, under Database Vault Components, click Factors.
+The Factors page appears. - 3.
+Select the Show Oracle defined Factors check box to display the default factors. - 4.
 Select the Domain factor and then select Edit.